AbhishekBabuji/Exploratory-Data-Analysis/README.md

 ### Titanic.html

-Follow these steps below to view a report with the Python code STEP 1: Clone or Download (Green Button on TOP LEFT CORNER) STEP 2: Unzip the downloaded .zip file.
+Follow these steps below to view a report with the Python code.

+STEP 1: Clone or Download (Green Button on TOP LEFT CORNER)

+STEP 2: Unzip the downloaded .zip file.

 STEP 3: Open with Google Chrome or any browser.